ghostdevhv/8-puzzle-problem/README.md

 # 8-puzzle-problem

-Implement A* search to solve the 8-puzzle problem.
+Implement A* and IDA* search to solve the 8-puzzle problem.
 Implemented the following heuristics:

 h(n) = 0 i.e. leading to breadth-first search.